Nepal has returned to normal after the recent protests. Book your trek with confidence.

 • Relax in the natural spring water of Jhinu Danda.

-Day 1 | Drive to Pokhara west of the Kathmandu Valley, then drive to Dhampus (1650m).
+Day 1 | Drive to Pokhara from Kathmandu, then drive to Dhampus

 The Annapurna Sanctuary Trek begins with a scenic drive from Kathmandu to Pokhara.
 You will take a tourist bus and drive on the scenic and winding roads of Prithvi Highway.
 The bus passes through beautiful Nepalese countryside.
 The highway goes alongside the Trishuli and Marsyangdi Rivers, beautiful villages, terrace farms, hills, and forests.
 You may also catch sights of Mount Ganesh and Manaslu along the way.